Student Academic Services

 Vision of PCA Student Academic Services

-Our program endeavors to educate, equip, and empower our students to achieve their God-given destinies in line with the vision of our school.
-We provide programs to meet the needs of students with diagnosed needs.
-Accommodations will be offered in the classroom to meet these needs as PCA has the staff and ability.
+Our program endeavors to educate, equip, and empower our students to achieve their God-given destinies in line with the mission of our school.
+We provide programs to diagnosed learning challenges and then to meet the needs of students.
+Accommodations are offered in the classroom to meet these needs as PCA has the staff and ability.
+We know, based on God’s Word, that our students are not “disabled,” but instead able to do all things.
+PCA offers Assessment and Education Plans (AEP) for our students; we are not obligated to follow plans written by public schools.

-According to Jeremiah 29:11, we believe that God has a plan and destiny for every child.
+As Jeremiah 29:11 states, we believe that God has a plan and destiny for every child.
 We believe that every student should be able to fulfill his/her God given destiny regardless of his or her learning modality.

-- Each student with assessed needs will be assisted through an Assessment and Education Plan, which will include follow up and tracking of progress.
+- Each student with assessed needs will be assisted through an Assessment and Education Plan (AEP), which will include follow up and tracking of progress.

-- Children needing academic adaptations will receive those that promote scholastic growth and self-directed learning skills, within the mainstream classroom.
+- Students needing academic adaptations will receive those that promote scholastic growth and self-directed learning skills, within the mainstream classroom.

 - Teachers, staff, and parents will meet to discuss the implementation of strategies.